vanachterjacob/Todoosh/README.md

 - 📝 Create, edit, and organize todo lists
 - ⭐ Star important lists and todos
 - ✏️ Rename and delete lists with inline editing
-- 🔄 Drag and drop reordering of lists and todos
+- 🔄 Drag and drop reordering of lists and todos with visual feedback
 - 💾 Works offline with local storage
 - 🔄 Real-time sync with Firebase
 - 🌐 Cross-browser data persistence
 - 📱 Responsive design for all devices
 - 🎨 Beautiful light and dark themes
+- 🎯 Modern favicons with SVG, PNG and Apple Touch Icon support

 ### Technical Features
 - 🔌 Works directly from filesystem (file:// protocol)